 Ways of knowing: dreams, bones, and spirit-led insight

 I listen for patterns in dreams, stories, and the small signals the body offers; these clues help shape a careful, culturally respectful assessment.
-When diagnostic tools such as divination (for example, bones) are used, I explain the purpose, obtain consent, and describe what the results may mean for practical next steps.
+When diagnostic tools such as divination (for example, bones) are used, I explain the purpose, obtain informed consent, and describe what the results may mean for practical next steps.
+Spirit-led insight is offered as guidance alongside clinical information—not a substitute for medical assessment or urgent care.

 Healing practices for mind, body, and spirit

 I draw on prayer and ritual for spiritual alignment, herbs for gentle physical support where safe, and energy balancing (informed by Healing Touch approaches) to calm the bio-field and support recovery.
-Conversation and ritual help restore meaning and resilience as part of a tailored plan.
+Conversation and ritual help restore meaning and resilience as part of a tailored practice plan.
+These healing practices focus on the whole person—mind, body, and spirit—so care is practical and grounded in cultural knowledge and the best available research.

 - Ways of knowing inform a personalised practice plan.